PabasaraJay/24-25J-060/README.md

   - Python 3.8+
   - Flask or FastAPI for API development
   - NumPy, Pandas, Scikit-learn for data processing and machine learning
   - TensorFlow or PyTorch for deep learning models
+  - Keras

 - **Frontend:**
   - ReactNative for user interfaces